 Greensboro Police Foundation

-This 2018-2022 commitment by the DEJOY\WOS Family Foundation will help to supplement and enhance existing resources to make the Greensboro Police Department better, stronger and safer by helping to fund programs that include:
+The 2018-2022 commitment by the DEJOY\WOS Family Foundation helped to supplement and enhance existing resources to make the Greensboro Police Department better, stronger and safer by helping to fund programs that include:

 - Cutting edge equipment, training and technology to fight crime